nicolasrabier/nexus3-artifact-upload/README.md

 #### Example:
 - Consider having your Nexus 3 running at `https://nexus.mycompany.com/nexus` and a *raw* repository identified as `utils`
+- Go to the Administration panel, select Repositories and under Maven 2 > Layout Policy select Permissive
 - Grab the `index.html` and upload it with `curl` (or whatever you like):
   ```bash
   $ curl -u <user>:<password> \